LedFx/LedFx/docs/howto/virtuals.rst

 This page is intended to give guidance on how to use virtuals.

 Virtuals are a way to create a "virtual" device that can be assigned its own active effects.
-The virtual is then mapped into other virtuals or devices.
+The virtual is then mapped into other devices.

 With virtuals it is possible to

 - Have multiple physical devices running exectly the same effect, fully synchonised, irrespective of led count
 - Spread a single effect across multiple physical devices to slice that effect up into portions that are displayed on different devices
-- Use multiple matrix to make one large matrix, as long as they are vertically stacked
+- Use multiple strips or matrix blocks to make one large matrix, as long as they are vertically stacked

 Devices vs Virtuals
 -------------------